Da-Fecto/FieldtypeSelectFile/README.md

 # FieldtypeSelectFile & InputfieldSelectFile

-**Inputfield Select File** in an Inputfield & Fieldtype to select a single file from a folder.
+**Inputfield Select File** is an Inputfield & Fieldtype to select a single file from a folder.
 If **Path to files** is omitted in the field settings details tab, the Inputfield will list all files from the templates folder.

 ### Settings